Material deprivation and low work intensity statistics

 - Provisional data in the case of the Netherlands.

-- The unreliability of the data for foreign country citizens (in Bulgaria, Poland and Slovakia) must be taken into account.
+- The low reliability of the data for foreign country citizens in Bulgaria, Hungary and Poland must be taken into account.